MrShanks/golb/static/posts/go_projects_to_try_out.md

 genuinely help you **stand out**.

-I've put together a curated list of **five projects** that should be fun to build and challenging enough to help you level up—without being frustratingly hard.
+I've put together a curated list of **five projects** that should be fun to build and challenging enough to help you level up without being frustratingly hard.

 Before you begin, here are a few **recommendations** to set you up for success: